embeddedTS/libtsctl/README.txt

 data structures corresponding to these boards.
 More specifically, look for the lines starting with "ArrayAuto" and remove the references from each line to the variables containing those board names in each list.

-The provided Makefile by default will compile all the sample applications for your selected board class (cavium or noncavium), putting the binaries in a sub-directory of the same name.
-You can compile a subset of the applications be prefixing the make command with a "PRODUCTS=..." assignment with the list of applications to compile.

-The resulting binaries can be run from anywhere on your board, although it is recommended that they go somewhere in your PATH to avoid needing to specify an explicit path.
-If you wish to override or extend any of the default configuration you can do so by creating an /etc/dioctl.config file containing name=value assignments as specific in the documentation.
+You may also need to move these definitions, e.g. if you are only including ts4700.c you will need to move these data structures from ts4200.c to ts4700.c.

-Support for using libtsctl from languages other than C is provided by a SWIG .i file.
+It is possible to use libtsctl from languages other than C is provided by a SWIG .i file.
 Please read the SWIG.txt file for more information.
+Please note that this method is provided for your convenience only and is not officially supported at this time.

 === SAMPLE CODE ===